 The lecture Pituitary Case: 48-year-old Woman with Weight Gain, Easy Bruising, and Hypertension by Michael Lazarus, MD is from the course Pituitary and Hypothalamic Disorders.

-What is the most likely diagnosis for the patient in the case below?
-A 48-year-old woman presents with complaints of weight gain, easy bruising, hypertension, and worsening diabetes control.
+A 48-year-old woman presents with complaints of weight gain, easy-bruising, hypertension, and worsening diabetes control.
 She takes metformin and lisinopril.
-Physical examination: Blood pressure of 172/90 mm Hg, heart rate of 77 beats/min, and BMI of 35 kg/m2.
+Physical examination shows blood pressure of 172/90 mm Hg, heart rate of 77 beats/min, and BMI of 35 kg/m2.
 She has centripetal obesity with livid striae, supraclavicular and posterior neck fat pads, and hirsutism on the chin and anterior neck.
-Laboratory test results: 24-hour free cortisol of 200 g/24 h, midnight salivary cortisol of 300 ng/mL, and ACTH level of <5 pg/mL.
+She has 24-hour free cortisol of 200 g/24 h, midnight salivary cortisol of 300 ng/mL, and an ACTH level of <5 pg/mL.
+What is the most likely diagnosis for the patient?

 5 Stars |